Todd-Werelius/gulp-svg-ngmaterial/README.md

 ### Other patterns used by [gulp-svgstore](https://github.com/w0rm/gulp-svgstore) also work

 ## Changelog
+* cleaned up docs
+* contentTransform option now supports `<svg>` output by default to the `<def>...</def>` container
+* removeViewbox option deprecated, attributes are now stripped according to output type
 * Added note about viewBox usage
-* removeViewbox option deprecated, attributes are now stripped according to output type
-* contentTransform option now supports `<svg>` output by default to the `<def>...</def>` container